tgrasty/CSCI574-Machine-Learning/README.md

 line:
 ```
 # Windows
-> "C:\Program Files\VirtualBox\bin\VBoxManage.exe" --version
+> "C:\Program Files\Oracle\VirtualBox\bin\VBoxManage.exe" --version
 6.1.12r138449
 ```
 The location of the PATH where the executable resides and the version number may differ slightly.
-As of the writing of this README, you should have at least VirtualBox version 6.1.10 or higher installed on your system.
+As of the writing of this README, you should have at least VirtualBox version 6.1.12 or higher installed on your system.